sensu/sensu-docs-legacy/source/docs/0.13/overview.md

 APIs.
 The API is capable of many actions, such as issuing check execution requests, resolving events, and removing a registered client.

-## Dashboard {#sensu-dashboard}

-Depends on: API

-The Sensu dashboard is a web based dashboard, providing an overview of the health of your monitored infrastructure.
-The dashboard only communicates with the Sensu API, exposing its features/abilities, with a human friendly interface.
-The Sensu dashboard is not part of the Sensu "core", as it's common to create custom dashboards, however, it is included in the Sensu package.